Hiba-Dogo-Taishaku Quasi-National Park

-Hiba-Dogo-Taishaku Quasi-National Park (比婆道後帝釈国定公園, Hiba-Dōgo-Taishaku Kokutei Kōen) is a Quasi-National Park that spans areas of Tottori Prefecture, Shimane Prefecture, and Hiroshima Prefecture, to the east of the island of Honshu, Japan.
+Hiba-Dogo-Taishaku Quasi-National Park (比婆道後帝釈国定公園, Hiba-Dōgo-Taishaku Kokutei Kōen) is a Quasi-National Park that spans areas of Tottori Prefecture, Shimane Prefecture, and Hiroshima Prefecture, in the western part of the island of Honshu, Japan.
 It was founded on 24 July 1963 and has an area of 78.08 km2.
 As its name suggests, the Hiba-Dogo-Taishaku Quasi-National Park is composed of a series of mountains and ravines in the middle of the Chūgoku Mountains.
 The park has virgin forests of Japanese beeches, Japanese oaks, Japanese horse-chestnuts and interesting ferns.
 Fauna include the Asiatic black bear, Japanese macaque, mountain hawk eagle and the Japanese giant salamander.
 Lake Shinryū is also a component of the park.

 Mountains

 Noted mountains of the Hiba-Dogo-Taishaku Quasi-National Park are Mount Hiba (1299 m), Mount Azuma (1240 m), Mount Sentsū (1142 m), and Mount Dōgo (1271 m).
 According to the Kojiki, Mount Sentsū is noted for its association with the Susanoo myth, specifically his battle with Yamata no Orochi.